ss-lab-cancerunit/SenescenceKG/README.md

 ### Welcome to my master's thesis!

-This project was produced as a member of the [Samarajiwa lab](https://www.samarajiwa-lab.org/) at the Cambridge MRC cancer unit.
+This project was undertaken as a member of the [Samarajiwa lab](https://www.samarajiwa-lab.org/) at the Cambridge MRC cancer unit.
-Thank you to the entire group, who have been extremely welcoming, helpful, and supportive during my tenure here.
+Thank you to the entire group, who have been extremely welcoming, supportive, and helpful during my tenure here.
 Special thanks to Dr. Samarajiwa himself, who has been an invaluable mentor throughout the process.